 In Athens, however, girls and boys were brought up much differently.
-While boys went off to school at age seven, young girls continued to stay at home until they were married, rarely ever leaving their house.
+While boys went off to school at age seven, young girls continued to stay at home until they were married, rarely ever leaving home.

 Girls were not formally educated, but some mothers did teach their daughters to read and write.

 A young girl was to assist her mother in the home.
-Also, if asked to help, she was required to work in the fields.
+If asked to help, she was also required to work in the fields.

 Instructing a young girl on her future role as a mother was very important.
 All girls learned domestic jobs such as weaving, working with textiles, taking care of children, embroidering, and cooking.

-Traditionally, girls in Athens would marry at an extremely young age, by 14 or 15, and then would live in their husband’s home.
+Traditionally, girls in Athens would marry at an extremely young age, by about fourteen or fifteen years old and then would live in their husband’s home.

 Education in ancient Athens resembled current schooling

-The boys of ancient Athens went to school at seven.
+The boys of ancient Athens went to school at seven years of age.
 They did their work on waxed-covered tablets and a stylus.

-Subjects were similar to those taught today — boys in Athens were taught math, including fractions, addition, subtraction, division, and multiplication.
+Subjects were similar to those taught today, and boys in Athens were taught math, including fractions, addition, subtraction, division, and multiplication.

 They learned the words of Homer and how to read and write, and they had music instruction that usually included learning to play the lyre.

-Physical education and sports included the use of the bow and arrow and the sling, while competitions in wrestling and swimming were also included.
+Physical education and sports included the use of the bow and arrow and the sling while competitions in wrestling and swimming were also available.
 The more wealthy learned to ride horses.

-By age 14, boys were promoted to another school for their teenage years.
-By age 18, all boys were expected to attend military school, from which they graduated at 20.
+By age fourteen, boys were promoted to another school for their teenage years.
+By age eighteen, all boys were expected to attend military school, from which they graduated at twenty.

-From the age of 30 and onward they could participate in politics.
+From the age of thirty and onward, they could participate in politics.
 It was also around this age that they usually married.